Pennswood/CMPSC442-final-project/README.md

 - Be able to reschedule tasks in the schedule accordingly, based on data received and priority levels.

 ### Adaptation
+- The algorithm adapts to environment changes through the health dataset to optimize each person’s schedule based on their needs.
-- In the future, we seek to design data collection strategies to identify how productive users while using the schedule our planner creates.
+- In the future, we seek to design data collection strategies to identify whether strategies are working for a feedback loop.
-- Once a week (or at the command of an administrator), the pipeline will cycle through data and make adjustments to training weights or RBES logic to deal with temporal difference and societal changes that may affect the schedule.
+- Once a week (or at the command of an administrator), the pipeline will cycle through data and make adjustments to RBES logic to deal with temporal difference and societal changes that may affect the schedule.
+  - Weather pattern changes, amount of sunlight, work-from-home habits, technological advancements, and cultural changes can all impact each person’s productivity, and how they use their time wisely.
+DevOps pipeline must be designed to adapt to these changes.

 ---
 # **Design and Implementation**